derekzhoudengfeng/derekzhoudengfeng.github.io/_posts/2025-07-16-classification-model-evaluation-metric-accuracy.markdown

 ## What is Accuracy?

-> Accuracy is the percentage of correct predictions out of total predictions.
+> Accuracy is the proportion of correct predictions out of total predictions.

 The formula for calculating accuracy is: